TheDaniel418/IsopGem/docs/geometry_tasks/02_basic_tools.md

 3. Implement point dragging functionality
 4. Add snapping to grid and existing objects
 5. Create point style customization options
+6. Assign new objects to the active layer upon creation.

 **Acceptance Criteria:**
 - Points can be created by clicking on the canvas
 - Points can be selected and dragged
 - Points snap to grid and existing objects when appropriate
 - Point appearance can be customized
+- Points are assigned to the active layer

 **Dependencies:** Chapter 1 foundation